ted-spence-avalara/developer-dot/communications/dev-guide/reference/line-item.md

             <br>
             The first part of the T/S Pair that defines the product to be taxed.
             <br>
-            For a list of transaction/service types, check out the <a href="/communications/dev-guide/gettings-started/environments-endpoints/"><code>/api/v2/afc/tspairs</code> endpoint</a>.
+            For a list of transaction/service types, check out the <a class="dev-guide-link" href="/communications/dev-guide/getting-started/environments-endpoints/"><code>/api/v2/afc/tspairs</code> endpoint</a>.
             </td>
         </tr>
         <tr>